tuonglab/template_basic_python/README.md

 There are 2 functions written in `learn/learn_dict.py` but the tests are failing for each of them.
 Can you fix them up so that the tests succeed?

-## dataframes
+## data frames

-The third assignment is on `dataframe`.
-We use the popular `pandas` package to interact with dataframes.
+The third assignment is on data frames.
+We use the popular `pandas` package to interact with data frames.

 A `pandas` `DataFrame` is a 2 dimensional data structure, like a 2 dimensional array, or a table with rows and columns. https://www.w3schools.com/python/pandas/pandas_dataframes.asp#:~:text=What%20is%20a%20DataFrame%3F,table%20with%20rows%20and%20columns.